Areas of Specialization

 Representative Professional Activities and Achievements

 Joined the faculty in 2004 and is a Phi Beta Kappa graduate of Duke.
 He earned his J.D. at the University of Virginia, where he was a Notes Editor on the Virginia Law Review and recipient of the John M. Olin Student Fellowship in Law and Economics and the Edwin S. Cohen Tax Prize which is awarded to the most outstanding student in taxation in each graduating class.
 Before coming to William and Mary, he was a partner at Ivins, Phillips & Barker, one of the leading tax firms in Washington, D.C., where he practiced in the areas of federal taxation, employee benefits, and estate planning.
-Professor Chason holds the Chartered Financial Analyst (CFA) designation, and he focuses his research on taxation, finance, and employee benefits.
+Professor Chason focuses his research on cryptocurrencies, taxation, finance, and employee benefits.